 8. Qaryat al-Faw (Empty Quarter)

 Qaryat al-Faw, often referred to as the “Atlantis of the Sands,” is a UNESCO listed site located at the southern edge of the Rub’ al Khali desert, near the town of Wadi ad-Dawasir.
+It was in the latest (and eighth) such site to be listed by UNESCO in the Kingdom.

 The Cultural Landscape of Al-Faw Archaeological Area is a significant historical site located at the junction of the Empty Quarter Desert and the Wajid sandstone outcrops in southern Saudi Arabia.
 It was an important settlement on the Arabian Peninsula’s ancient trade routes, thriving until its abandonment in the 5th century CE.
 Archaeological discoveries at the site include nearly 12,000 remains, ranging from the Palaeolithic and Neolithic eras to the Late Pre-Islamic period, highlighting how successive populations adapted to changing environmental conditions.